sachdevaanshul08/SmsRetrieverApi/README.md

 this helps you generating one time hash key which you need to append in every message If you are using Automatic SMS Retriver API

 [Here you can watch the project in Action]

+## Prerequisites
+The SMS Retriever API is available only on Android devices with Play services version 10.2 and newer.
+Honestly, I have tried with Google play services version 16.x but it wasn't working for me.
+Finally I have upgraded my emulator version play service to 19.x then it was working.

 Reference :- https://developers.google.com/identity/sms-retriever/overview